Montana PBS: History

 Early on, UM partnered with MSU to extend KUSM's reach to western Montana.
 By 1991, KUSM began branding as Montana Public Television, reflecting its new statewide reach.

 UM had won a construction permit for KUFM-TV in 1992.
 The station signed on for the first time in 1996, and the two stations began broadcasting as a network on New Year's Day 1997.
 In 1999, the network rebranded as Montana PBS.

-Montana PBS's third full-powered station, KBGS-TV in Billings, signed on in late 2009.
-The fourth full-powered satellite, KUGF in Great Falls, signed on in fall 2010.
-KUKL-TV in Kalispell followed in 2011.
+Montana PBS's third full-powered station, KBGS-TV in Billings, signed on June 12, 2009; it already operated a translator in that city.
+The fourth full-powered satellite, KUGF in Great Falls, signed on October 21, 2010.
+KUKL-TV in Kalispell followed in late 2012.

 The network has expanded rather slowly, relying on cable and satellite coverage for most of its viewership.
-This didn't pose as much of a problem as it may seem at first glance due to a partnership with the state's cable systems.
+This did not pose as much of a problem as it may seem at first glance due to a partnership with the state's cable systems.
 Even in the digital era, cable and satellite are all but essential for acceptable television in most of Montana.

-On July 1, 2015, Gray Television announced that it would donate the license assets of Helena CW affiliate KMTF to Montana State University for integration into the Montana PBS system as its sixth full-power station (the station's CW Plus programming will continue to be carried on a subchannel of NBC affiliate KTVH, which Gray sold to Cordillera Communications in correlation to the deal).
-The station, re-called KUHM-TV, will improve reception in areas around Helena unable to receive that city's local translator, K49EH-D.
+On July 1, 2015, Gray Television announced that it would donate the license assets of Helena CW affiliate KMTF to Montana State University for integration into the Montana PBS system as its sixth full-power station (the station's CW Plus programming would continue to be carried on a subchannel of NBC affiliate KTVH, which Gray sold to Cordillera Communications in correlation to the deal).
+The station, re-called KUHM-TV, improved reception in areas around Helena unable to receive that city's local translator, K49EH-D.

+Montana State University agreed to purchase both KXGN-TV in Glendive (and its associated translator network) and KYUS-TV in Miles City from The Marks Group on July 8, 2025, for $375,000, also for integration into Montana PBS; the remainder of the stations' value will be credited as a donation.
+The addition of KXGN-TV and KYUS-TV will bring over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously have transmitters east of Billings.